 Meshing, the technique of splitting the computational domain into discrete, small pieces called cells, is crucial to Computational Fluid Dynamics (CFD) simulations.
-The quality of the mesh directly impacts the accuracy and effectiveness of the simulation.
-A good mesh should have the right element size, aspect ratio, skewness, and orthogonality to produce correct results.
-It features capabilities such as automated refinement, structured meshing for turbomachinery components, and hybrid meshing for complex geometries.
+The mesh's quality directly impacts the accuracy and effectiveness of the simulation.
+To produce correct results, a good mesh should have the right element size, aspect ratio, skewness, and orthogonality.
+It has capabilities like automated refinement, structured meshing for turbomachinery components, and even hybrid meshing for complex geometries.
 ANSYS TurboGrid was used in the meshing process to create a mesh with 212,212 elements and 229,332 nodes for the high-pressure turbine component.
-Figure 5 shows the single-passage mesh elements generated using TurboGrid.
-The meshing parameters are related to the computational fluid dynamics (CFD) aerodynamic modeling of a turbine blade.
+Figure 5 shows the single passage meshing elements generated using TurboGrid.
+The meshing parameters are related to a turbine blade's computational fluid dynamics (CFD) aerodynamic modelling.
 This single-passage method is similar to Fattah et al. [17].

-To create meshing elements for a complex geometry, such as the radial turbomachinery passage, the Advancing Front Method (AFM) in the Topology Mesh Technique-a progressive and adaptive meshing procedure-can be utilized in the TurboGrid setup.
-The original mesh size should serve as the baseline when the Size Factor value is set to 1.
-The Boundary Layers Refinement Control function is based on mesh size.
-It creates a finer mesh near the boundary layers to capture intricate flow features and improve accuracy in crucial areas.
-Due to its proportionality, the Spanwise Blade Distribution Parameter is generated at a constant resolution by adjusting the mesh distribution along the blade's span according to the blade's geometry.
-The Hub Tip Mesh Method, which matches expansion at the blade tip, can be used to maintain the mesh quality and accuracy of the simulations.
-The method ensures that the mesh grows smoothly and consistently from the hub to the tip.
-The mesh setup parameters are listed in Table 3.
+The Advancing Front Method (ATM) in the Topology Mesh Technique is a progressive and adaptive meshing procedure that manages complex geometries well.
+When the Size Factor value is set at 1, the original mesh size should be used as the baseline.
+The application of the Boundary Layers Refinement Control function, which is based on mesh size, suggests using a finer mesh in the vicinity of the boundary layers to capture intricate flow features and improve accuracy in crucial areas.
+Due to its proportionality, the Spanwise Blade Distribution Parameter generated constant resolution by adjusting the mesh distribution along the blade's span by the blade's geometry.
+To maintain mesh quality and accuracy in simulations, the Hub Tip Mesh Method, which matches expansion at the blade tip, was selected to ensure the mesh grows smoothly and consistently from the hub to the tip.
+The meshing set-up parameters are given in Table 3.

 Figure 5.
-The meshing of a single passage
+Meshing of single passage